Application procedure for Nordic citizens and applicants residing in Norway

 2. Upload your documents

-- You are responsible for uploading all the required documents by the deadline.
+- You are responsible for uploading all the required documents within the deadline.

 - Applications with no supporting documents will be rejected.